john4web/blog/content/posts/liskov-substitution-principle.md

 +++
-title = "Liskov substitution principle in depth" date = "2024-01-24" description = "Article explaining the liskov substitution principle in depth."
+title = "Liskov substitution principle and DbC in depth" date = "2024-01-24" description = "Article explaining the liskov substitution principle in depth."
 +++